netdata/netdata/src/collectors/cgroups.plugin/README.md

 5. Existing dashboard sessions will continue to see them, but of course they will not refresh
 6. Obsolete charts will be removed from memory, 1 hour after the last user viewed them (configurable with `[global].cleanup obsolete charts after seconds = 3600` (at `netdata.conf`).
-7. When obsolete charts are removed from memory they are also deleted from disk (configurable with `[global].delete obsolete charts files = yes`)

 ### Monitored container metrics